savyjs/vuetify-strapi-dashboard-documentation/content/en/elements/select.md

 ---

 ## Introduction
-text field is a select list that uses nuxt store or strapi collections.
+text element show a select list. items could be from store state or server API. if you want to load items from defined array, look at [enum element](/elements/enum)

 ## component